onreal/up-address-validator/README.md

 Up Address Validation
 ==================
 UP AV handles address validation for Woocommerce checkout page, simple as that.
-At this point the plugin validates only ZIP, STATE, COUNTRY with Google Geolocation API.
+At this point the plugin validates only ZIP, STATE, COUNTRY with Google Geocoding API.

 How it works
 ------------------